aumhaa/aumhaa_min-dev/source/min-api/doc/GuideToWritingObjects.md

 };
 ```

-To recall your saved state when the patcher is loaded, the object is pasted into another patcher, etc. you call the inherited `state()` method to get your instance's dictionary from the patcher.
+To recall your saved state when the patcher is loaded, or when the object is pasted into another patcher, etc. you call the inherited `state()` method to get your instance's dictionary from the patcher.

 ```c++
 auto saved_state = state();